 We have a public safety and justice system that protects residents of all backgrounds.

-We developed a set of principles to help us highlight a key set of policy strategies, and related policy proposals, to act on in the next five years.
-The principles were developed based on input from a project Advisory Group, a review of relevant policy documents (e.g., PolicyLink’s All in Cities Toolkit, Minnesota Legislative Report Card on Racial Equity, City of Seattle’s Equity & Environment Agenda) and MAPC’s ongoing research into factors that are at the root of inequalities in the Metro Boston region.
-These principles layer on top of one another to form a kaleidoscope through which we see a composite rather than through one or only a few lenses when looking at how to address regional inequities.
+We developed a set of principles to help us highlight a key set of policy goals strategies, and related policy strategies and actions, to pursue in the next five years.
+The principles were developed based on input from the project Advisory Committee, a review of relevant policy documents (e.g., PolicyLink’s All in Cities Toolkit, the Minnesota Legislative Report Card on Racial Equity, the City of Seattle’s Equity & Environment Agenda), and MAPC’s ongoing research into factors that are at the root of inequalities in Metro Boston.
+These principles operate jointly, rather than as a set of singular ideas, so that we can elevate policy approaches that holistically address regional inequities.

 The Metropolitan Area Planning Council (MAPC) is the regional planning agency serving the people who live and work in the 101 cities and towns of Metropolitan Boston.
 Our mission is to promote smart growth and regional collaboration.
 Our regional plan, MetroFuture, guides our work as we engage the public in responsible stewardship of our region’s future.
 We work toward sound municipal management, sustainable land use, protection of natural resources, efficient and affordable transportation, a diverse housing stock, public safety, economic development, clean energy, healthy communities, an informed public, and equity and opportunity among people of all backgrounds.

 MAPC believes that achieving equity is paramount to the long-term economic and social well-being and sustainable future of the Metro Boston region, as well as the entire Commonwealth.